aibrahimsalem/leasing-contract-dockerized/README.md

 1. Docker Desktop or equivalent on other operating systems.
 2. Docker compose.
-3. WSL-2 in case you are running from windows os.
+3. WSL-2 in case you are running the service on windows os.

 for further documentation please have a look at [Docker compose installation guide](https://docs.docker.com/compose/install/)